roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 ## node-RED flow (flow.json)

-This connects to my local MQTT broker - so if re-using this flow, be sure to change any MQTT publish/subscribe nodes to reflect your own MQTT broker IP and/or authorisation.
+This connects to my local MQTT broker - so if re-using this flow, be sure to change any MQTT publish/subscribe nodes to reflect your own MQTT broker IP and authorisation (if used).

 Also note that it incorporates flows to enable Domoticz thermostats/switches to be updated by node-RED.
 These nodes may be deleted if not using Domoticz.